QUEEN ANNE'S COUNTY

 4. THE HERMITAGE

 120 Hermitage Farm Lane, Centreville 21617.
 Settled over 350 years ago, The Hermitage is one of Maryland’s oldest continuously inhabited thumb grants to be held by direct descendants of the original settler and still functions today as a working farm.
 The property was patented to Dr. Richard Tilghman, a surgeon in the British Navy, in 1658 by Charles Calvert, Lord Baltimore.
-The original deed for 400 acres can be seen at the house.
 The estate grew to 2000 acres in the mid-1800s and today stands at just under 900 acres.
 Buildings were added over the years to accommodate its growing productivity—tenant houses, restored slave quarters, a smoke house, ice house, stables, and barns.
-The main house contains portraits of the Tilghman ancestors, family furniture, and other artifacts such as books belonging to both Richard Tilghman and Matthew Tilghman, a leader of the Revolution in Maryland.
 It seems only fitting that Richard Tilghman, who died in 1675, and his wife, Mary Foxley, are buried in the adjacent family cemetery.
 The home’s porch faces Tilghman Creek with the Chester River beyond.
 The view includes many old and elegant trees, among them the second largest ginkgo tree in Maryland.
-Owned by the Tilghman Family.

 5. THE GUNSTON SCHOOL